Locally-homogeneous Riemann-Cartan geometries with the largest symmetry group: Introduction

 GR is formulated within a geometrical framework in which certain geometrical objects are assumed to be zero; in particular, the torsion and non-metricity are identically zero.
-The only remaining non-trivial characteristic of the geometry is the curvature, which can be computed directed from the metric via the Levi-Civita connection, thereby elevating the metric as the fundamental object of study in GR.
+The only remaining non-trivial characteristic of the geometry is the curvature, which can be computed directly from the metric via the Levi-Civita connection, thereby elevating the metric as the fundamental object of study in GR.
 Gravitational models based on GR have been constructed and experimentally verified.
 For example, all solar system tests of gravity agree experimentally with GR \cite{Will:2014kxa}.
 The observations of the Hulse-Taylor binary pulsar (and others) \cite{Weisberg:2016jye} and the more recent observations of gravitational waves \cite{LIGOScientific:2016aoc,LIGOScientific:2018mvr} aligns extremely well with GR in the strong gravity regime.
-For all intensive purposes GR appears to be the most successful gravitational theory.
+At astrophysical scales, GR satisfies all experimental tests to date.